top of page

 What started as a small space to showcase local art evolved into artist studios, a workshop programme, skills development and local partnerships to deliver public art and community events.

-After 10 years of grassroots work with the local community and complimentary work in the wider cultural sector, their combined lived and work experience foster a unique and personal approach to placebased interventions. â€‹
+After 10 years of grassroots work with the local community and complimentary work in the wider cultural sector, their combined lived and work experience foster a unique and personal approach to placebased interventions, with the directorship team for the CIC arm of the organisation expanding to 6 in 2025 . â€‹

 Hannah Taylor - CEO, Director & Creative placemaking strategic lead